Malaysian Muslims stage rally to uphold Malay privileges

 KUALA LUMPUR, Malaysia (AP) — Tens of thousands of Malaysian Muslims rallied Saturday in Kuala Lumpur against any attempt to strip the ethnic Malay majority of its privileges, in the first massive street gathering since Prime Minister Mahathir Mohamad’s alliance won a historic vote in May.

-The rally, backed by the country’s two largest opposition Malay parties, was initially aimed at protesting a government plan to ratify a U.N. treaty against racial discrimination that critics allege will end Malay privileges under a decades-old affirmative action policy.
-The plan was eventually abandoned, but organizers decided to proceed with what they called a “thanksgiving” rally.
+The rally, backed by the country’s two largest opposition Malay parties, was initially aimed at protesting a government plan to ratify a U.N. treaty against racial discrimination.
+Critics allege that ratifying the treaty would end Malay privileges under a decades-old affirmative action policy.
+The plan to ratify was eventually abandoned, but organizers decided to proceed with what they called a “thanksgiving” rally.

 Mahathir said the government allowed the rally as part of democracy, but warned against any chaos.
 The rally was held under tight police security, but ended peacefully after rain started to fall.